 Boston Property Division Attorney – Massachusetts’ Best Divorce Property Division Guide

 Property division in a divorce case can be a difficult concept for most family court litigants who face the dissolution of their marriage.
 How is property divided at divorce?
 Who gets the house?
 What factors are considered by the court when dividing or assigning property?
 How does the court deal with property that was fraudulently transferred?
 Does alimony effect property division?
 Does the fact that my spouse had an affair effect property division?
 How are pensions divided?
 How are other retirement accounts divided?
 Will the court ever assign separate property to the other spouse?
-Our attorneys are standing by to answer any questions you have, and we are conveniently located in Boston, Hingham, and New Bedford.
+Our attorneys are standing by to answer any questions you have, and we are conveniently located in Boston, Hingham, and New Bedford, MA.

 The answers to these questions and more can be found in this guide to Massachusetts Property Division.
 The subject matter of this page includes:

 How property is divided in divorce

 The trial court is empowered by M.G.L.A. c.
 208, § 34 to assign estates of the parties at the time of divorce, or anytime after the judgment of divorce has been entered by the court assuming the court retained jurisdiction.
 The courts are charged with dividing property in a fair and equitable manner and these statutes are closely linked with the spousal support and alimony statutes.
 Our Massachusetts property division attorneys can help give you the edge.

 MGL Chapter 208, Section 34 sets forth a number of factors that the court must consider when provided the task of dividing property, as well as other factors that the court may consider.
 The court must set out specific findings of fact to support its conclusions.
 These are the same factors that the court considers when ordering alimony.
 Because the law now prefers to award property as opposed to permanent spousal support, the court considers all the factors for equitable property division along with alimony.

 The mandatory and discretionary factors that the court weighs for property division include: